CORPORATE GOVERNANCE AND FINANCIAL REPORTING TIMELINESS

 ABSTRACT This study evaluates the influence of mandatory adoption of IFRS and corporate governance (CG) mechanisms such as board size, audit committee effectiveness, board independence and ownership structure on audit report lag (ARL).
 Additionally, it examines the lagged effect of these CG mechanisms on ARL.
 The study employs a sample of firms...
 Continue Reading

-ABSTRACT This study examined corporate governance and credibility of financial statement.
-In light of the empirical review and other discussions, a number of questions arose as to whether corporation with institutional shareholders are associated with earning management.
-Using the...
+ABSTRACT This study examined international financial reporting standards and impact in financial reporting in Nigeria.
+In light of the empirical review and other discussions, a number of questions arose as to whether leverage exerts significant influence on...
 Continue Reading

-ABSTRACT This study examined creative accounting and corporate financial reporting in Nigeria.
-In light of the empirical review and other discussions, a number of questions arose as to whether there is significant relationship between creative accounting, return on asset, earnings...
+ABSTRACT This study is motivated by a desire to examine international financial reporting standard and the quality of financial reporting in Nigeria.
+In light of the empirical review and other discussions, a number of questions arose as to whether there is...
 Continue Reading

 Call Us